ModDota/moddota.github.io/_articles/tools/useful-console-commands.md

 date: 22.02.2015
 ---

+# Useful Console Commands

 Here are the console commands useful for modding.
-If you constantly use one which isn't on this list, please post it
+If you constantly use one which isn't on this list, please post it.

 `dota_launch_custom_game <addon_name> <map_name>`: Launches the map_name inside the addon_name content folder.
-This avoids having to open the map in hammer, You can `disconnect` or `restart` at any point.
+This avoids having to open the map in hammer.
+You can `disconnect` or `restart` at any point.

 `entityreport`:  prints all the spawned entities as a list of index and class